weld/core/examples/readme.txt

   mvn -Pftest-jboss-remote-6,jboss6 clean verify

 The jsf/numberguess example can be also tested in a cluster.
+Prior to executing this test it is needed to start both JBoss AS instances manually.
 Follow these steps:

-1) start two JBossAS instances (read the guide in NumberGuessClusteringTest.java file under numberguess/src/ftest folder)
+1. Create a second all profile in your JBoss AS distribution

+    cp -r server/all server/all2

+2. Start both servers.
+The "all" profile is the *master* jboss instance (and is bound to default ports); the application is deployed to this profile.

+     ./run.sh -c all -g DocsPartition -u 239.255.101.101 -b localhost \
+       -Djboss.messaging.ServerPeerID=1 -Djboss.service.binding.set=ports-default

+    ./run.sh -c all2 -g DocsPartition -u 239.255.101.101 -b localhost \
+       -Djboss.messaging.ServerPeerID=2 -Djboss.service.binding.set=ports-01

-2) set up JBOSS_HOME environment property to point to JBossAS distribution
+3. Make sure you have set the `JBOSS_HOME` environment property to point to your JBoss AS distribution
-3) run the following command:
+4. Run the test suite

-  mvn -Pjboss6cluster,ftest-jboss-cluster-6 clean verify -Djboss.master.configuration=${env.JBOSS_HOME}/server/all
+    mvn -Pjboss6cluster,ftest-jboss-cluster-6 clean verify

 The jsf/numberguess and jsf/permalink examples can be also tested with Tomcat and Jetty containers.